-A person commits a DUI when; (1) when such person is under the influence of an intoxicating liquor or any drug or both, OR when such person has an elevated blood/alcohol content AND
+- When such person is under the influence of an intoxicating liquor or any drug or both, OR when such person has an elevated blood/alcohol content AND

 What does all this legalese mean?